amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 ### Gradle

 Managing a Java project and its dependencies manually could be an exhausting task if you don't use the proper tools or IDEs \(Eclipse, NetBeans, IntelliJ...\).
 This tutorial is meant to be followed using command line.
-This will give us a better understanding about what's going on beneath any IDE.
+This will give us a better understanding about what's going on behind any IDE.

-There are several tools which makes us life eaiser.
+There are several tools which make our life eaiser.
 The most interesting ones are [Gradle](https://gradle.org/) and [maven](https://maven.apache.org/).

 Although our [Java SDK](https://github.com/amadeus4dev/amadeus-java) supports both `Gradle` and `maven`, for our example we are going to use `Gradle`.
 Let's see how it works.

 #### Installation

-Go ahead and install Gradle following the [instructions](https://gradle.org/install/) from the website.
+Go ahead and install Gradle by following the [instructions](https://gradle.org/install/) from the website.
 Make sure the `gradle` tool belongs to your `PATH` variable.

 To test the Gradle installation, run `gradle` from the command line: